 If you are a victim of, or witness to, a crime we are here to help you.
 Virginia law gives crime victims and witnesses many rights.
 We can help you understand your rights and know where to go for services.
-We can:
+We can help you with:

 Please share this information with friends, family, neighbors and co-workers you feel it may benefit.